rxbrad/es-theme-freeplay/README.md

 sudo nano /etc/emulationstation/themes/freeplay/color.xml
 ```

-I'm also working on a script that can be used to automatically install/update all 12 color variants at once (this is done outside of the ESThemes utility).
+I've also created a script that can be used to automatically install/update all 12 color variants at once (this is done outside of the ESThemes utility).
 Check it out at https://github.com/rxbrad/rxbrad_themeutils